nimikaruna95/PROJECT-REDBUS/README.md

 # Example: Extracting bus prices
 prices = driver.find_elements((By.XPATH, '//*[@class="fare d-block")]')
-price_list = [price.text for price in prices]
+for price_elem in price:
-# You can extend this to extract additional details like bus timings, seat availability, etc.
+        Price.append(price_elem.text) #if you want,you can extend this to extract additional details like bus timings, seat availability, etc.

 Step 4: Close the browser